mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Protocol Overview

-The goal of this protocol is to allow a group of clients, members of a group, to exchange confidential and authenticated messages.
+The goal of this protocol is to allow a group of clients to exchange confidential and authenticated messages.
 It does so by deriving a sequence of secrets and keys known only to members.
 Those should be secret against an active network adversary and should have both forward and post-compromise secrecy with respect to compromise of a participant.